TakyiuLo/rail-Heroku-Back-End/README.md

 ## Version 2
 The backend relationship modal is using one to many resources.
-It has a second resource named folder that is also self-joined.
+It has a second resource named folder that is self-joined.
+So now users have one to many bookmarks and one to many folders.
+Folders have one to many relationship with bookmarks and self-joined.
 [ERD](https://i.imgur.com/ETTBLPn.png)

 ### CRUD Actions